rktjmp/hotpot.nvim/COOKBOOK.md

 See also `:h hotpot.api.make.build` for more details and the underlying API.

-See also `:h hotpot.api.make.automake.build` to manually invoke the build rules without opening and saving a file.
+See also `:h hotpot.api.make.auto.build` to manually invoke the build rules without opening and saving a file.

 -->